Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: What is CDD?

 \subsection{CDD Characteristics}

 CDD has at least two essential characteristics, which we present next.

 \begin{enumerate} \item \textbf{CDD is straightforwardly measured.} While other design practices are described as abstractions and metaphors, CDD relies solely on counting the number of ICPs.
 Therefore, it is not only easier to compute CDD-related bad smells, but they are also easier to communicate.
-For example: instead of telling a developer colleague that this class is \emph{envying} another class, a developer could indicate that a given class is approaching the stipulated limit.

 \item \textbf{CDD is flexible:} Philosophically speaking, CDD could be seen as a design theory rather than design practice.
 This is because CDD gives to practitioners a general guide on what they may compute within a given code unit.
 Thus, as any general guide, the decision of what to compute is left to the practitioner (and her team).
 The only hard constraint CDD places is regarding the disciplined use of the limit.
 Any code unit that is over the limit must be refactored. \end{enumerate}